 What Is Quilt Binding?

-Quilt binding is the narrow fabric sewn around the outer edges of a quilt after the quilt sandwich is complete.
-Binding holds the edges of the quilt top, batting, and quilt backing together, keeping them from fraying or coming apart in other ways.
+After the quilt sandwich is complete, narrow fabric sewn around the outer edges makes up its binding.
+This holds together the edges of the quilt top, batting, and quilt backing, keeping them from fraying or coming apart in other ways.

-Quilt binding can be sewn to the quilt in several ways.
-A popular binding method uses continuous double-fold strips of fabric, which are long fabric strips folded in half to create a double layer before sewing.
-The extra layer adds durability to a... quilt's edges.
+Quilt binding can be sewn to the quilt in several ways, and one method uses continuous double-fold strips of fabric, which are long fabric strips folded in half to create a double layer before sewing.
+The extra layer adds durability to a quilt's edges.

 Prepare the Quilt for Binding

 Trim the quilt sandwich to remove excess batting and backing.
 If the quilt top is skewed, fold back the other two layers and use a rotary ruler to very carefully square up the quilt.
 Be sure to remove only tiny slices of the quilt so that edges do not become uneven.